gruzilla/crate-jdbc/README.rst

 interfaces to SQL-compliant databases.

 This is a type 4 JDBC driver.
-The driver is written in pure Java, and communicates with the database using the PostgreSQL Wire Protocol.
+The driver is written in pure Java, and communicates with the database using the `PostgreSQL Wire Protocol`_.

 Prerequisites
 =============